 While a simple rum and coke might cut it at a tailgate, chances are you're looking for something a bit more sophisticated when hosting a dinner party or holiday get-together.
-Sophisticated doesn't have to mean labor intensive and complicated.
+Sophisticated doesn't have to mean labor-intensive and complicated, though.
 In fact, all it takes is keeping your bar cart stocked with one extra ingredient that can be used in a variety of cocktail recipes for a simple but noticeably elevated drink.
 What's the secret ingredient?
 Vermouth.

-While this liqueur may sound like an unnecessary extra, it's actually considered essential in most classic cocktails, from Manhattans to martinis, negronis, and Americanos.
-Read on to learn the best ways to use vermouth for a deceivingly easy yet elegant cocktail.
+While this liqueur may sound like an unnecessary extra, it's actually considered essential in most classic cocktails, from Manhattans to martinis and negronis to Americanos.
+Learn the best ways to use vermouth for a deceivingly easy yet elegant cocktail below.

 Americanos are some of the simplest cocktails to make, yet there's just something sophisticated about them.
 All it takes is a little Campari, sweet vermouth, seltzer water, and an orange slice.
 It's easy enough, but this Salt and Wind recipe will ensure that you get it right if you're not a seasoned mixologist.

 Similar to an Americano, negronis are notoriously boozy, so if you like your cocktails strong, flavorful, and moody, this Salt and Wind recipe is for you.
 It's slightly lighter than the classic version (there's a more indulgent option coming up next, don't worry).
 You'll need sparkling wine, sweet vermouth, Campari, and an orange twist.